C2SM/c2sm.github.io/docs/models/icon/compile_and_run.md

 ## Run test case
 In the *run* folder, you find many prepared test cases, which you can convert into run scripts.
 To generate the runscript of one of the experiment files, you can use the `make_runscripts` function.

-Set experiment name, e.g.:
+First, set experiment name, e.g.:
 ```console
 export EXP=c2sm_clm_r13b03_seaice
 ```

+Then, generate the runscript for your experiment:

 ```shell
 ./make_runscripts ${EXP}